Why We Support Our Users to the Max, and Why You Should Too…

 If it’s not in the contract, I won’t do it.

 If my solution or service is not exactly what they need, I’ll silently try to close the deal anyhow.

 Please call the support team and leave me alone.

-Yes, all of this will make you more money in the short term and you might see a boost.
+Yes, all of this might make you more money in the short term.
 In the long term, its a perfect recipe for complaints, court claims, late paid (or unpaid!) invoices, fewer referrals and a dying business.

 PS… here are some real quotes from real ArchiSnapper users.